Meta Descriptions For Real Estate SEO

-The search engine results page, or SERPs if you’re in the mood for some SEO jargon, quickly becomes a monotonous sea of blue links – green and black text.
+The search engine results page, or SERP, can quickly become a monotonous sea of text.

 With so much going on, how does one stand out from the rabble?

-Your best bet for encouraging users to click through to your real estate website is a well-thought-out, engaging and eye-catching meta description.
-That’s the brief block of text that appears right under the blue title and link in search results.
+One of your most important tools for encouraging users to click through to your real estate website is a well-thought-out, engaging and eye-catching meta description.
+That’s the brief block of text that appears right under the main title of your page in search results.

-The catch is you have less than 230 characters to convince internet users that they should click on your businesses’ link, over the competition.
+Here's the catch: you have less than 160 characters to convince someone to click on your link over someone else's.

 In addition to the search engine results page, your meta description will also appear as the stock description to a link shared through social media, so make sure it’s written to entice users to click on your link.